Film celebrities pay homage to 'Flying Sikh' Milkha Singh: His legacy remains unmatched | Entertainment

 Recalling her first meeting with Singh, actor Priyanka Chopra Jonas said she was touched by his humility. ''Warm and welcoming, you made our first meeting so so special.
 I have been inspired by your excellence, touched by your humility, influenced by your contribution to our country Sending love and prayers to the family. #MilkhaSingh,'' Chopra Jonas posted on the microblogging site.

 ''A doer an optimist whose positivity will always resonate with me.
-Milkha ji was an inspiration for not only the film I wrote but in life.
-He didn't run away from the difficulties and rather he had race with it,'' he said.
+Milkha Ji was an inspiration for not only the film I wrote but in life.
+He didn't run away from the difficulties and rather he had a race with it,'' he said.

-Actor Divya Dutta, who played the role of Singh's sister in the 2013 film, said it was heartwarming to see the love and respect he had for his sistar Ishvar Kaur.
-Dutta said during the premiere of the Rakyesh Omprakash Mehra-directed movie, Singh was emotional and elated. ''When we met him for the premiere of the movie, I was sitting right next to him infact I have a picture of that and he was so emotional and he was so elated and happy like a child to have seen that film and to see it inspiring so many people,'' she said.
+Actor Divya Dutta, who played the role of Singh's sister in the 2013 film, said it was heartwarming to see the love and respect he had for his sister Ishvar Kaur.
+Dutta said during the premiere of the Rakesh Omprakash Mehra-directed movie, Singh was emotional and elated. ''When we met him for the premiere of the movie, I was sitting right next to him, in fact, I have a picture of that and he was so emotional and he was so elated and happy like a child to have seen that film and to see it inspiring so many people,'' she said.

 South star Mahesh Babu described Singh's demise as a monumental loss for the nation.

 ''Deeply saddened by the passing away of sports legend #MilkhaSingh.
-A monumental loss for our nation..
-His incredible legacy will continue to inspire athletes all the over the world.
+A monumental loss for our nation.
+His incredible legacy will continue to inspire athletes all over the world.
 Rest in peace sir,'' he tweeted.
-Taapsee Pannu simply wrote ''And he flew away,'' with a broken heart emoji.
+Taapsee Pannu simply wrote, ''And he flew away,'' with a broken heart emoji.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)